franklinraj/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm:
-1.start the program
+1. start the program
-2.use numpy and sys packages
+2. use numpy and sys packages
-3.use nested loops to loop through each row and column 4.end the program
+3. use nested loops to loop through each row and column
+4. end the program

 ## Program:
 (i) To find the L and U matrix